-Rebecca Madsen, chief consumer officer at UnitedHealthcare, said people can save hundreds, even thousands of dollars a year by learning how to maximize their health plan’s offerings.
+Rebecca Madsen, chief consumer officer at UnitedHealthcare, said people can save hundreds, even thousands, of dollars a year by learning how to maximize their health plan’s offerings.

-“People can save money on their health care if they take a little time to understand their plan and consider some tips such as making sure their doctor is in network or asking their physician about generic medications,” Madsen said.
+“People can save money on their health care if they take a little time to understand their plan and consider some tips such as making sure their doctor is in network or asking their physician about generic medications,” she said.
 “Fully understanding how your health plan works not only can help reduce your out-of-pocket costs but also avoid surprise bills.”

-Know what’s covered – You can usually find your coverage and benefits information on your insurer’s website or in the plan documents your insurer sent in the mail.
+- Know what’s covered – You can usually find your coverage and benefits information on your insurer’s website or in the plan documents your insurer sent in the mail.
 Review this information before you start receiving treatment.

-Stay in network – Choosing doctors in your plan’s care provider network will most likely mean you’ll pay less.
-Also, check out 24/7 telehealth services, which more and more plans are covering.
-“Virtual visits” can help save you time and money by providing convenient access to care for certain medical issues including allergies, bronchitis and seasonal flu.
+- Stay in network – Choosing doctors in your plan’s care provider network will most likely mean you’ll pay less.
+Also, check out 24/7 telehealth services, which more plans are covering.
+Virtual visits can help save you time and money by providing convenient access to care via a smartphone, tablet or desktop computer for certain medical issues including allergies, bronchitis and seasonal flu.

-Save on medications – Make sure your medications are covered by your plan, and ask your doctor about generics to see if there’s a more affordable and equally effective alternative to a drug you’re taking.
+- Save on medications – Make sure your medications are covered by your plan, and ask your doctor about generics to see if there’s a more affordable and equally effective alternative to a drug you’re taking.
 Also, getting prescriptions through the mail is often a good cost-saving option.
 Most plans enable you to order up to a three-month supply of medication you take regularly, sometimes at a discount.
 Your medication will be delivered right to your home, saving you a trip to the pharmacy.

-Take advantage of wellness programs – Many health plans offer discounts on gym memberships and provide financial incentives – some more than $1,000 per year – for completing health assessments, signing up for health coaching programs, lowering your cholesterol, losing weight, meeting walking goals or stopping smoking.
+- Take advantage of wellness programs – Many health plans offer discounts on gym memberships and provide financial incentives – some more than $1,000 per year – for completing health assessments, signing up for health coaching programs, lowering your cholesterol, losing weight, meeting certain walking goals or stopping smoking.
 Incentive-based wellness programs are designed to reward people for making healthier choices and being more engaged in helping improve their well-being.